IELTS two-part question essay on renting or owning a home.

 Updated: November 9th 2022

-A two part question essay is pretty straightforward.
-Simply answer the first question in main body one, explain and give an example and answer the second question in main body two.
+A two-part question essay is pretty straightforward.
+Simply answer the first question in main body one, explain and give an example and then answer the second question in main body two.
 In the thesis statement briefly answer both questions.
 See the structure and the model answer below.
 The task is from Cambridge IELTS 15.

 In some countries, owning a home rather than renting one is very important for people.
 Why might this be the case?
 Do you think this is a positive or negative situation?